 As these vulnerabilities were caused by design flaws in the hardware itself all operating systems will require workaround patches; including Windows, MacOS, BSD, Linux distributions, and mobile operating systems (including iOS and Android).
 This article will focus on the reality and impact of the risks and mitigations for businesses, other organisations, and individuals rather than the technical complexities.

-SureCloud have waited for a reasonable baseline of reliable information to be released before offering our recommendations here.
-Due to the nature of how these issues came to light it is important to act on verified and trustworthy intelligence.
+SureCloud has waited for a reasonable baseline of reliable information to be released before offering our recommendations here.
+Due to the nature of how these issues came to light, it is important to act on verified and trustworthy intelligence.
 That being said, both Spectre and Meltdown remain a moving target, and as such we intend on updating this article as new information becomes available.

 Meltdown and Spectre are both caused by hardware issues in the “speculative execution” CPU feature.
 By exploiting these vulnerabilities, it has been shown that an unprivileged application can read the memory of other applications, which can include high-privileged system memory.
 Proof-of-concepts have shown that exploitation is possible in a variety of ways; for example, the following attack vectors have already been demonstrated:

-However, due to the vulnerabilities’ flexible nature it is possible that other services could be exploited in similar ways.
-Concerningly, there is no requirement for a malicious program or code to utilise elevated privileges in order to perform a successful exploitation of these weaknesses; as such is almost impossible to actively or retroactively detect if information has been breached from the CPU.
+However, due to the vulnerabilities’ flexible nature, it is possible that other services could be exploited in similar ways.
+Concerningly, there is no requirement for a malicious program or code to utilise elevated privileges in order to perform successful exploitation of these weaknesses; as such is almost impossible to actively or retroactively detect if the information has been breached from the CPU.

 The short answer is “yes”, but the risk to each organisation will vary.
 With the attack vectors that are currently available one of the greatest risks is to virtual machines that share CPUs with other virtual machines that are not managed by the organisation.
 The impact of this would be that an attacker could execute malicious code and steal other tenant information whilst it is being processed by the CPU.
 Some of those that are at the greatest risk are organisations using virtual private server vendors who have not already deployed the various patches.

-Microsoft have released an official PowerShell tool that can be used to verify whether your system(s) are affected by this vulnerability:
+Microsoft has released an official PowerShell tool that can be used to verify whether your system(s) are affected by this vulnerability: